apache/nuttx/configs/README.txt

   STATUS:  Code complete but testing has been stalled due to tool related problems (PICkit 2 does not work with the PIC32).

+configs/pcduino-a10
+  This directory contains the port of NuttX to the pcDuino v1 board See http://www.pcduino.com/ for information about pcDuino Lite, v1, and v2.
+These boards are based around the Allwinner A10 Cortex-A8 CPU.
+  I have not compared these boards in detail, but I believe that the differences are cosmetic.
+This port was developed on the v1 board, but the others may be compatible.

 configs/p112
   The P112 is notable because it was the first of the hobbyist single board computers to reach the production stage.
 The P112 hobbyist computers